 My favourite barbecue dish however was the Flat Iron Y Uchucuta (9£), a thinly sliced papaya marinated flat iron steak.
 The steak was perfectly pink in the middle and served with a fiery aji rocotto anticucho sauce.
 I could easily have eaten another plateful.

-To supplement this feast of meat, we were served Quinoa Soltero, a quinoa, edamame, grilled sweetcorn, tofu and coriander salad.
+To supplement this feast of meat, we were served Quinoa Soltero, quinoa, edamame, grilled sweetcorn, tofu and coriander salad.
 This fresh explosion of flavours was very welcome and complimented the selection of barbecue meat perfectly.

 TWO RED WINES